hknutzen/Netspoc/technical.markdown

 informed about the interfaces of the `need_protect`-labeled router to include appropriate deny-clauses in their ACLs.

-{% include image.html src="./images/crosslink_with_need_protect.png" description="As no filtering takes place at IF1 and IF4, routers R2 and R3 need to filter packets for IF 1-4." %}
+{% include image.html src="./images/crosslink_with_need_protect.png" title="" description="As no filtering takes place at IF1 and IF4, routers R2 and R3 need to filter packets for IF 1-4." %}

 Netspoc identifies clusters of crosslinked routers containing at least one router labeled with `need_protect`.
 To do so, a depth first search